 House Bill 3251 goes into effect on November 1, 2020.
 It changes the punishment to a maximum of 10 years in prison, as opposed to the three years in prison outlined under the previous law.
 Subsequent offenses now result in a maximum of 20 years in prison, as opposed to the previous maximum of 10 years in prison.
 House Bill 3251 will also require offenders to serve at least half of their term before they are eligible for parole.

-As with other forms of felony domestic violence, a conviction for domestic assault and battery by strangulation will also:
+As with other forms of felony domestic violence, a conviction for domestic assault and battery by strangulation comes with other punishments including:

 - Strip you of your gun rights